goleaf/traviant46.prus.dev/docs/sitter-api.md

 ## Operational Notes

-- Use `SitterAssignment::active()` to filter out expired rows when building dashboards.
+- Use `SitterDelegation::active()` to filter out expired rows when building dashboards.
 - API responses include `acting_as_sitter` and `acting_sitter_id` to surface when the current session is operating under delegated access, enabling clients to display context warnings.
 - Rate limiting leverages core Laravel middleware; heavy automation should back off on 429 responses.